Thermal Evolution and Axion Emission Properties of Strongly Magnetized Neutron Stars: Formalism

 \subsection{Equation of State}

-In the current work, APR, FPS, and SLY EoSs are considered to study the thermodynamic behavior of the NSs interior.
-In Akmal-Pandharipande-Ravenhall (APR)~\cite{Gusakov_2005,PhysRevC.58.1804}, EoS interaction potential is parameterized using baryon density and isospin asymmetry~\cite{Haensel_2002,Schneider_2019}.
-APR EoS shows the transition between the low-density phase (LDP) to the high-density phase (HDP).
-In LDP, nucleons are the constituent, while HDP corresponds to a spin-isospin ordered state of nucleon termed a neutral pion condensate.
-Depending on the transition, the potential energy density functions are supposed to have different forms in both phases over the transition density.
-Contrary to this, SLY EoS describes the cooling near minimum mass for the solid crust and liquid core in a physically consistent manner.
-It is also observed that phase transition in the APR EoS speeds up the star's shrink rate.
-The SLY EoS of neutron star matter is based on the SLY effective nuclear interaction model.
-In this model, nuclei in the ground state of neutron star matter remain spherical down to the bottom edge of the inner crust.
+In the current work, APR, FPS, and SLY EoSs are considered to study the thermodynamic behavior of the NSs interiors.
+In Akmal-Pandharipande-Ravenhall (APR) \cite{Gusakov_2005,PhysRevC.58.1804}, EoS interaction potential is parameterized using baryon density and isospin asymmetry~\cite{Haensel_2002,Schneider_2019}.
+This EoS shows the transition between the low-density phase (LDP) to the high-density phase (HDP).
+It is also observed that phase transition speeds up the star's shrink rate.
+The FPS EoS gives a unified description of the inner crust and the liquid core.
+In this model, the crust-liquid core transition takes place at higher density $\rho_ {edge}$ = $1.6 \times 10^{14}$ gm/cm$^{3}$ and is preceded by a sequence of phase transitions between various nuclear shapes.
+All phase transitions are weakly first-order, with relative density jumps smaller than $1\%$.
+In the case of a different effective nuclear Hamiltonian, FPS EoS is the most suitable~\cite{Flowers:1976ux}.
+The SLY EoS ~\cite{Broderick_2000} of NSs matter is based on the SLY effective nuclear interaction model.
+In this model, nuclei in the ground state of NSs matter remain spherical down to the bottom edge of the inner crust.
 Transition to the uniform ionized matter (npe) plasma occurs at $\rho=1.3\times 10^{14}$ g/cm$^{3}$.
+The SLY EoS consistently describes the cooling near the minimum mass of the solid crust and liquid core.
 The crust-core phase transition is very weakly first-order, with a relative density jump of about $1$\%.
-The SLY arises due to the unique properties of neutron stars.
-The characteristics of neutron stars~\cite{Broderick_2000} close to $M_{min}$ are determined by the EoS of dense matter at subnuclear densities, particularly in the density interval $ 0.1 \rho_0 < \rho < \rho_0$.
-At such densities, the actual structure of the ground state of matter results from the interplay of the surface and Coulomb terms in the total energy density.
-These tiny "finite size" terms, absent in uniform npe matter, are difficult to calculate with high precision at the thickness of interest.
-However, these terms, being very small compared to the main bulk energy contribution, decide the actual shape of nuclei and whether matter with nuclear structures is energetically preferred over the spatially npe.
 It is mandatory to use the same effective nuclear Hamiltonian to describe nuclear structures (nuclei) and neutron gas inside the inner crust and the uniform npe matter of the liquid core.
-For non-spherical nuclear shapes in the bottom layers of the inner crust depends on the assumed model of the effective nuclear Hamiltonian.
-In the case of a different effective nuclear Hamiltonian, FPS EoS is the most suitable~\cite{1976ApJ...205..541F,Flowers:1976ux}.
-It gives a unified description of the inner crust and the liquid core.
-In this model, the crust-liquid core transition takes place at higher density $\rho_ {edge}$ = $1.6 \times 10^{14}$ g/cm$^{3}$ and is preceded by a sequence of phase transitions between various nuclear shapes.
-The sequence of phase transitions starts when cylindrical ones replace spherical nuclei immersed in neutron gas.
-All phase transitions are very weakly first-order, with relative density jumps smaller than $1\%$.
 In the vicinity of the crust-core interface, the SLY EoS is stiffer than the FPS one.
-Moreover, in the case of the SLY EoS, the discontinuous stiffening at the crust-core transition is more pronounced than in the FPS case, where it has been preceded by a sequence of phase transitions connected with changes in nuclear shapes.
-Such a sequence of phase transitions implied a gradual stiffening of matter.
+Moreover, in the case of the SLY EoS, the discontinuous stiffening at the crust-core transition is more pronounced than in the FPS case.